Skip to main content

 Connect to server

 Scrcpy uses multiple Unix domain sockets to transmit video, audio, and control messages between client and server.
+However, because most of time you connect to it over ADB Server tunnels, you don't need to deal with Unix domain sockets directly, and it's also usable on Windows.

 It supports two connection modes: